tuhalang/ruby-console-mcp/README.md

 export RAILS_CONSOLE_COMMAND="bundle exec rails c"
 ```

-### Custom Rails Console Commands
+### Custom Console Commands

-You can customize the command used to start the Rails console.
-Examples:
+You can customize the command used to start the console.
+Examples for Rails, IRB, and Racksh:

 ```bash
 # Production environment